Magic School Box™

 Experimentation and Collaborative discovery.

 Enrollment changes.
 Programs evolve.
 Buildings do not.
 Traditional expansion fixes capacity to a site for decades.
 Deployable infrastructure allows capacity to move with need between campuses, between programs, and across school years.
-Schools can introduce new programs, evaluate them in operation, and scale only what proves necessary.
+Mobile classroom trailer for schools can introduce new programs, evaluate them in operation, and scale only what proves necessary.

 Each unit functions as owned infrastructure.
 It can be placed, relocated, and reassigned without rebuilding facilities.
 Expansion becomes an operational decision rather than a construction project.